ritua2/IPT/README.md

 3) a bash script to test the code correctness, and
 4) sample input files (*.txt)

-The core IPT code will be made available shortly under the new BSD license.
+All the content made in this repository has been made available under the new BSD license.

 # IPT web-portal
 The IPT web-portal related assets are available at the following links: